Manufacturing Traceability: Lot Tracking Guide

 Building a traceability system that works

 You don't need to implement everything at once.
-Start with the foundation and add capability as you need it.

 Start at receiving

-When material arrives: assign a lot number, record the supplier and supplier lot number, log the quantity and date, and file the certificate of conformance or material test report.
+Every traceability chain starts where material enters your facility.
+When material arrives: assign a lot number, record the supplier and supplier lot number, log the quantity and date, and file the certificate of conformance.
 Link your internal lot number to the supplier's documentation so you can trace in both directions.

 Capture at each production step

-The simplest version: operators write the lot number on the work order traveler when they pull material.
+Don't plan to backfill records later.
+When an operator pulls material for a job, record which lot they pulled from.
+The simplest version: operators write the lot number on the work order traveler.
 A better version: they scan a barcode and the system links the lot to the job automatically.

 Connect traceability to your BOM

 Your bill of materials defines what goes into each product.
-Traceability records what actually went into each specific unit or lot of product.
-Connecting these two data sets means you know both what should have been used and what was used.
-When they don't match, you have an early signal that something is off.
+Traceability records what actually went into each specific unit or lot.
+Connecting these means you know both what should have been used and what was used.
+If your BOM says Job 4520 needs 4140 steel and your traceability records show 4130 was used, that's a nonconformance you can catch before shipping.

 Know when to go digital